Pfizer takes its shot at a vaccine for evasive superbug

 Jansen watched the infection unfold two years ago when visiting her stepfather, who was in the hospital for a hip replacement.
 The man in the bed next door died soon after MRSA attacked the vascular graft in his leg.

-"He went in healthy and died very quickly," recalls Jansen, senior vice president of vaccine research and early development at Pfizer Inc (PFE.N), the world's largest drug maker.
+"He went in healthy and died very quickly," recalls Jansen, senior vice president of vaccine research and early development at Pfizer Inc, the world's largest drug maker.
 She says the experience steeled her resolve to develop an effective vaccine that could prevent such deaths.

 But Staphylococcus aureus has proven a tenacious adversary.
-In the past decade, vaccine candidates by Nabi Biopharmaceuticals and Merck & Co Inc (MRK.N) failed in costly, late-stage clinical trials.
+In the past decade, vaccine candidates by Nabi Biopharmaceuticals and Merck & Co Inc failed in costly, late-stage clinical trials.
 Now, led by Jansen, Pfizer is taking a shot.
-Competitors, including vaccine giants GlaxoSmithKline (GSK.L), Novartis NOVN.VX and Sanofi (SASY.PA), are, too.
+Competitors, including vaccine giants GlaxoSmithKline, Novartis and Sanofi, are, too.

 And while the race could lead to a viable vaccine, potentially worth billions in sales, critics say companies may be risking costly failure with so much work on a bacterium that is still barely understood.